.bank: Proposals

 When proposed back in 2011, it was hoped that the release and adoption of a .bank domain name by authorized institutions would help prevent phishing and identity theft.
 The project's general manager, Craig Schwartz, anticipated less than 10,000 .bank domains being registered due to the exclusive eligibility criteria.

 Usage

 Usage of the .bank domain is reserved for those in the banking industry, including retail banks, savings associations, and related holding companies and associated organizations composed primarily of those entities.
 If approved by the fTLD board, government regulators of eligible companies and organizations, or organizations whose members are composed primarily of such government regulators, can register as well.

-Any entity in Canada found using a .bank gTLD in violation of the Bank Act must relinquish the domain.

 As of March 2017, around 2,400 banks in the United States had registered nearly 5,000 .bank domains, with 300 in active use at that time.

-By August 2018, it was reported that several hundred banking institutions had acquired a .bank domain.
-Association with the domain is exclusive and subject to a vetting process, suggesting visitors can trust the website as being a legitimate bank.
+By September 2026, over 930 banking institutions had switched to a .bank domain as their primary website.

+Registrations in the .bank domain are exclusive to eligible entities and subject to a verification process, providing visitors trust and authenticity that the .bank website is a legitimate bank.

 Security

-As of 2017, institutions operating with a .bank domain were subject to enhanced security requirements, including:
+Institutions operating with a .bank domain are subject to enhanced security requirements, including: